top of page

 FISH HABITAT

 Wapato Valley Mitigation and Conservation Bank’s habitat restoration actions will provide restored access to hundreds of acres of crucial, high-quality rearing and refuge habitats for multiple stocks of federally ESA-listed salmon and steelhead and other native fish in the Columbia River basin.
-Conservation credits in the form of DSAYs (Discounted Service Acre Years) will be offered beginning in 2021 and will be the first to focus on habitats accessible to all species utilizing the mainstem Columbia River, providing mitigation for projects permitted or approved by the National Marine Fisheries Service, U.S. Army Corps of Engineers, and Washington State Department of Fish and Wildlife.
+The Bank is currently in the certification process to provide mitigation for projects permitted or approved by the National Marine Fisheries Service, U.S. Army Corps of Engineers, and Washington State Department of Fish and Wildlife.
+Fish Conservation Credits in the form of DSAYs (Discounted Service Acre Years) will be available to offset project impacts to ESA-designated and proposed species, Essential Fish Habitats, non-listed and resident fish, and stream, floodplain, freshwater tidal and freshwater estuarine habitat.

 Fish_retouch.jpg